Introductory computer science sequences FAQ

 The Department of Computer Science & Engineering has multiple courses that can be used for our introductory courses.
 We require students to take a computer science I course that matches with a specific computer science II course.
 Starting in Spring 2025, we will offer a one-credit course to allow for non-matching intro courses to be utilized while ensuring that students have exposure to Python in their introductory sequence.

-Sequences below are the approved matches:
+Sequences below are the approved matches (language in the course listed in parentheses):

-• CSCI 1133 or 1133H (Introduction to Computing and Programming Concepts) AND CSCI 1933 or 1933H (Introduction to Algorithms and Data Structures)
+- CSCI 1133 or 1133H (python) AND CSCI 1933 or 1933H (java)

-• Recommended introductory sequence for students pursuing a computer science major without any previous credit for computer science courses.
+- Recommended introductory sequence for students pursuing a computer science major without any previous credit for computer science courses.

 Other sequences

-• CSCI 1133 (Introduction to Computing and Programming Concepts) AND CSCI 2081
+- CSCI 1133 (python) AND CSCI 2081 (java)

-• This is only accepted for the data science major or the computer science minor; this combination is not acceptable for computer science majors.
+- This is only accepted for the data science major or the computer science minor; this combination is not acceptable for computer science majors.

-• CSCI 1901 AND CSCI 1902
+- CSCI 1901 AND CSCI 1902

-• See the historical introductory sequence section later on this webpage for more information.
+- See the historical introductory sequence section later on this webpage for more information.

 What about my AP credits?